 The British Virgin Islands

 The British Virgin Islands are one of the most popular sailing destinations in the world.
 BVI is perfect for sailing because most islands are only 1 or 2 hours away from each other.
 With the year-round warm weather, calm clear blue waters and steady trade winds the British Virgin Islands is a real sailor’s paradise.
 The BVI is known for its pearly white beaches, relaxing pirate bars, restaurants, jaw-dropping shipwrecks and lots of great snorkeling areas.
-There is plenty to see and do at the British Virgin Islands.
+There is plenty to see and do in the British Virgin Islands.
 The British Virgin Islands is a real Caribbean dream.

 The Bahamas offer endless possibilities with 700 islands and thousands of cays to explore.
 The consistently gentle and warm trade winds surrounded by the sheltered waters around The Bahamas, make it a perfect sailing destination for families.
 Almost a quarter of Earth’s coral is in the warm waters of The Bahamas.
 The Bahamas are home to a spectacular array of tropical marine life, which makes it great for diving or snorkeling.